 Bonds are generally described as a “risk-free” rate of return since their interest rate is guaranteed.
 However, if most investors grow the value of their assets relative to the rate of 2% inflation.
 This simply can’t be done with bond yields that have an interest rate lower than the rate of inflation.

 Which is more likely to return more than 2% over the next 10 years: a Treasury bond with a 1% or shares of Amazon stock?

 This is why the stock market is everything to the U.S. economy.

 The entire system exists to pump the stock market higher.

-Retirement accounts, hedge funds, billionaire all need a vehicle to save the purchasing power of their wealth.
-And the only suitable place is in the stock market of the worlds reserve currency.
+Retirement accounts, hedge funds, billionaires all need a vehicle to save the purchasing power of their wealth.
+And the only suitable place is in the stock market of the world’s reserve currency.

 The reality is that all of the world’s money has to be parked somewhere.

 - If the 10-year yield starts to drop, money is moving out of the risk-on environment of the stock market to the risk-off environment of bonds or cash.

 - If the 10-year yield stabilizes or goes up, money moves from the risk-off environment of bonds and cashback into the risk-on environment of the stock market.